 If interested in working with me as a undegraduate, graduate student or postdoc, please feel free to contact me.

-Mark Moldwin is a Professor of Space Sciences and Engineering and Applied Physics within the University of Michigan’s Department of Climate and Space Sciences and Engineering within the College of Engineering.
+Mark Moldwin is a Professor of Space Sciences and Engineering and Applied Physics within the University of Michigan’s Department of Climate and Space Sciences and Engineering within the College of Engineering and affiliated with the Space Physics Research Laboratory and the Robotics Institute.
 Prior to joining the faculty of UM in July of 2009, Dr. Moldwin was a Professor of Space Physics at UCLA (2000-2009), Professor Physics and Space Sciences at Florida Institute of Technology in Melbourne (1994-2000) and a Postdoctoral Research Fellow in the Space and Atmospheric Sciences and Non-proliferation and International Security groups at Los Alamos National Laboratory.
 Dr. Moldwin joined the lab in 1992 after receiving his Ph.D. in Astronomy/Space Physics from Boston University.
 He was awarded a B.A. in Physics with Honors from the University of Alaska-Fairbanks in 1987.

-Prof. Moldwin has taught over a dozen different physics and space science courses, was awarded Florida Tech’s Teaching Excellence Award, UCLA’s Academic Senate’s Distinguished Teaching Award was rated as a Top Ten Professor by the Associated Student’s of UCLA and was awarded the UM College of Engineering's Raymond J. and Monica E. Schultz Outreach and Diversity Award.
-He currently serves as a NASA THEMIS Mission EPO Scientist, the Chair of the NASA MMS EPO External Review Team and the Editor in Chief of AGU's Reviews of Geophysics.
+Prof. Moldwin has taught over a dozen different physics and space science courses, was awarded Florida Tech’s Teaching Excellence Award, UCLA’s Academic Senate’s Distinguished Teaching Award, was rated as a Top Ten Professor by the Associated Student’s of UCLA, was awarded UM's Provost's Teaching Innovation Prize, the UM College of Engineering's Raymond J. and Monica E. Schultz Outreach and Diversity Award and UM's Harold R. Johnson Diversity Service Award.
+He currently serves as a Faculty Associate of UM's Center for Research on Learning and Teaching in Engineering, the Chair of the NASA MMS EPO External Review Team, and the Editor in Chief of AGU's Reviews of Geophysics.